A Tale of Two Tricky (and Sometimes Dangerous) Dilemmas

 In contrast, sabbatical leave is: (1) granted infrequently; (2) long enough to achieve the employer’s purpose, and longer than the time normally offered as vacation; (3) granted in addition to regular vacation (the regular vacation policy should be comparable to the average vacation offered in the relevant market); and (4) intended to retain valued employees, and therefore should incorporate some feature that demonstrates that the employee taking the leave is expected to return to work for the employer afterward.

 The stakes are high for employers, and it is important to get it right if you are going to offer sabbaticals to your employees.
-If you would like assistance evaluating or implementing a sabbatical policy, please contact me or one of our other attorneys at (805) 546-8785.
+If you would like assistance evaluating or implementing a sabbatical policy, please contact Carmel & Naccasha, and for more details, read our full disclaimer.
 The attorneys at Carmel & Naccasha are experienced in handling such matters and are happy to answer your questions and assist you.